 Jesse Couenhoven earned his bachelor’s in psychology at Oberlin College, a Master’s degree in historical theology from Yale Divinity School, and a Ph.D. from Yale’s Religion Department.

 He has published articles on Barthian, Augustinian, and feminist theologies of sin and grace, freedom, natural law, virtue ethics, forgiveness, and retributive justice.
 He recently edited a focus issue on forgiveness for the Journal of Religious Ethics and published a book on responsibility and inherited sins, titled Stricken by Sin, Cured by Christ.

-He is currently writing about the doctrine of predestination.
-Jesse also spends a fair amount of time arguing about the implications of communitarian philosophies for the concept of patient autonomy with his wife Amy Tsou, a neurologist.
-They live near Independence Hall in downtown Philadelphia, where they are expectantly awaiting the birth of their first child.
+He is currently writing a book about the doctrine of predestination.
+Jesse also spends a fair amount of time arguing about the implications of his work on "lack of control" for the concept of patient autonomy with his wife Amy Tsou, a neurologist.
+They live with their newborn son, Ian, near Independence Hall in downtown Philadelphia.

 Jesse D. Couenhoven